Bryan Scott: Buffalo Bills

 He signed with the Buffalo Bills on September 12, 2007.
 A free agent in the 2008 offseason, the Bills re-signed Scott on March 18.
 Following injuries to Kawika Mitchell and Keith Ellison in the middle of the 2009 season, Scott was moved to outside linebacker.
 Scott responded with 10 solo tackles and a sack against Kansas City in week 14.
 On March 7, 2013, Scott re-signed with the Bills.
 Scott was released by the Bills during team cuts on August 31, 2013.
 He later retired after his release.

 NFL statistics

 Personal

 Bryan is married to Maisha Scott.
 The two were married in Atlanta, Georgia.
-Bryan is also the Entrepreneur who appeared on the famous CNBC tv show, Sharktank, to pitch his Noene shoe insoles.
-Daymond John and Mark Cuban gave him $200,00 in exchange for 30% of his company.
+Bryan appeared on the CNBC TV show Shark Tank to pitch his Noene shoe insoles.
+Daymond John and Mark Cuban gave him $200,000 in exchange for 30% of his company.